 The new Galleria Campari made its debut.
 This special space became the symbol of the deep connection between Campari and art.
 A tangible experience of Red Passion.

 The 2011 Calendar photographed by Michel Comte tells the intriguing story of a charismatic art connoisseur interpreted by Benicio Del Toro, who receives a mysterious message setting him on a fascinating adventure to uncover a ring of illegal art dealers and rescue a beautiful woman.
 The Red Affair sought to capture the audience through an engaging and intriguing cinematic story told through a series of photographs.

 It’s the End of the World, Baby!

 No number in the world has more magical and enigmatic meaning than 13.
-Starring Penelope Cruise, the 2013 Campari Calendar takes the audience on a stunning visual voyage, showcasing 13 vivid shots of intriguing and mystical superstitions, such as black cats, broken mirrors, walking under ladders and walking on cracks.
-The Calendar takes this opportunity to instill confidence in people across the world, underlining that self-belief enables any superstition to be overcome.
+Starring the iconic Penelope Cruz, the 2013 Campari Calendar takes the audience on a stunning visual voyage, showcasing 13 vivid shots of intriguing and mystical superstitions, such as black cats, broken mirrors, walking under ladders and walking on cracks.
+The Calendar takes this opportunity to instil confidence in people across the world, underlining that self-belief enables any superstition to be overcome.